jorblad/FarmOS-Asset-link-plugins/README.md

 # FarmOS-Asset-link-plugins
 Asset-link plugins for farmOS

+## Animal
+### Harvesting wool
+Plugin that lets you record harvested wool.

+## Plants
+### Harvesting plants
-I have created a plugin for adding harvest logs for plants that let you choose what unit you measure in.
+A plugin that lets you choose what unit you want to record the harvest in.

+### Plant plants
+A modified version of the planting quickform that creates a plant asset and a planting log with the amount of seeds reduced from the seed asset.

+## Seeds
+### Add seeds to inventory
-Under seeds is a plugin for regristering newly bought seeds.
-It depends on the farm_ledger module to register the price and creating a purchase log.
+Depends on the farm_ledger module to register the price and creating a purchase log. for the amount of bought seeds.

-I also modified a observerainfall plugin to measure rainfall in mm instead of inches.
+## Weather
+### Observe rainfall
+Lets you record rainfall in mm.